Apparently my days of blogging my makes in a timely fashion are well and truly over. Oh well, it was fun while it lasted.

 I’ve only made a couple of Sew Over It patterns and haven’t been bowled over, but I was convinced to give this pattern a go after seeing @adritheschneider’s super cute version on Instagram.
 The Libby shirt pattern is only available as a PDF and I got it as my “free" pattern with the Sew Over It PDF Club membership, which is actually cheaper than buying the pattern on its own.
 I hate assembling PDFs so I printed it at NetPrinter.

-I bought the “Crowded Faces” cotton lawn at the Like Sew Amazing launch.
+I bought the “Crowded Faces” cotton lawn at the Like Sew Amazing launch, although it's now sadly sold out.
 I’d seen the reverse colour way before and loved the design but I tend to avoid white clothes as I’m CLUMSY.
 I don’t normally go for dark colours but decided to think outside the (pink) box for once.

 Photo from Like Sew Amazing